shsdev/hocr-parser-hadoopjob/README.md

 Assuming a typical book page layout, the identiﬁed text block width (multiple columns summing up to one text block) plus the white margins should approximately match the book page image width.
-Based on this assumption, the central hypothesis is that if there is a signiﬁcant mismatch for several pages of the same book, it can be interpreted as an indicator for possible cropping errors with text loss.
+Based on this assumption, the hypothesis is that if there is a signiﬁcant mismatch for several pages of the same book, it can be interpreted as an indicator for possible cropping errors with text loss.

 This project shows the principle of approaching this kind of data processing scenario by means of the MapReduce programming model.
-The HTML parsing using JSoup [2] is done in parallel in the Map phase and the subsequent average text block width per page is done in the Reduce phase.
+The HTML parsing is done using JSoup [2] and is executed in parallel in the Map phase.
+Subsequently, the average text block width per page is calculated in the Reduce phase.

 Data preparation
 ----------------